Background

 )

-sites_to_lsn() writes a GeoPackage named obs.gpkg to lsn_path and also returns these snapped sites as an sf object named obs.
+In the code above, sites_to_lsn() writes a GeoPackage named obs.gpkg to lsn_path and also returns these snapped sites as an sf object named obs.
 The new dataset contains the original columns in sites and three new columns:

 • rid: The edge rid value where the snapped site resides.